quangnd159/thatieltsguide/content/en/docs/task-2/ai-gen/young-children-internet-access.md

 There are a few things that parents can do in order to keep their children safe online.
 They should

-- Ensure that their children are using **age-appropriate** internet sites and apps
+- Ensure that their children are using <mark>age-appropriate</mark> internet sites and apps
-- **Closely monitor** their children's online activity
+- <mark>Closely monitor</mark> their children's online activity
 - Teach their children about online safety
 - Report any suspicious online activity to the authorities.